Brussels – The City of Beer, Chocolate, Flowers and Cartoons

-Despite its abundance of UE institutions and annoying business flair, Brussels is an incredibly beautiful city, a place full of culture, romance and plenty of character.
-It is, however, one of the most misunderstood European capitals.
+Despite its abundance of UE institutions and annoying business flair, Brussels is an incredibly beautiful city; a place full of culture, romance, and plenty of character.
+Unfortunately, it is one of the most misunderstood of Europe’s capitals.

-The headquarters of Nato and European Union has certainly much more to offer than just a wealthy playground for Eurocrats.
-Excellent café culture, beautiful Art Nouveau architecture, superb restaurant scene and an incredible collection of museums, churches and parks add to Brussels’ main lures – chocolate and beer, shaping one of the most appealing cities in Europe.
+The headquarters of NATO and the European Union has certainly much more to offer than just a wealthy playground for Eurocrats.
+An excellent café culture, beautiful Art Nouveau architecture, a superb restaurant scene, and an incredible collection of museums, churches, and parks add to Brussels’ main lures – chocolate and beer, shaping one of the most appealing cities in Europe.

 What to do

-Whether you’re looking to discover the secret of Belgian beer, to indulge in art and culture or to relish in a stylish shopping break topped off with exquisite culinary delights, prepare to be spoilt for choice in the Belgian capital.
+Whether you’re looking to discover the secret of Belgian beer, indulge in art and culture, to relish in a stylish shopping break topped off with exquisite culinary delights, prepare to be spoilt for choice in the handsome Belgian capital.

-No visit to the Belgian capital is complete without sampling the city’s legendary beer or its world famous chocolate.
-Lovely chocolate shops and historic breweries are sprinkled all over the city, so finding them will not be a difficult task.
-Some of the places you should not miss though, are the Chocolate Museum (Musee du Cacao et du Chocolate), the exquisite Wittamer chocolatier, the Brewing Museum (Musée de la Brasserie) and the traditional Cantillon Brewery.
+No visit to the capital of Belgium is complete without sampling the city’s legendary beer or its world-famous chocolate.
+Lovely chocolate shops and historic breweries are sprinkled all over the city, so finding them will not be such a difficult task.
+Some of the places you should not miss though are the Chocolate Museum (Musee du Cacao et du Chocolate, or simply Choco-Story Brussels), the exquisite La Maison Wittamer, the Brewing Museum (Musée de la Brasserie), and the traditional Cantillon Brewery.

 If you find yourself in Brussels between July and September, pay a visit to the Royal Palace.
 The spectacular Neo-Classical building is located in front of Brussels Park and offers a glimpse of the city’s protuberant royal character.